 Practical example of Complete Binary Tree is Binary Heap.

-Perfect Binary Tree A Binary tree is Perfect Binary Tree in which all internal nodes have two children and all leaves are at same level.
+Perfect Binary Tree A Binary tree is Perfect Binary Tree in which all internal nodes have two children and all leaves are at the same level.

 The following are the examples of Perfect Binary Trees.

 18 / \ 15 30 / \ / \ 40 50 100 40 18 / \ 15 30

-A Perfect Binary Tree of height h (where height is number of nodes on the path from the root node to any leaf node in the tree, height of root node is 1) has 2h – 1 node.
+A Perfect Binary Tree of height h (where height is the number of nodes on the path from the root node to any leaf node in the tree, height of root node is 1) has 2h – 1 node.

 Balanced Binary Tree

-A binary tree is balanced if height of the tree is O(Log n) where n is number of nodes.
-For Example, AVL tree maintain O(Log n) height by making sure that the difference between heights of left and right subtrees is 1.
+A binary tree is balanced if the height of the tree is O(Log n) where n is the number of nodes.
+For Example, AVL tree maintains O(Log n) height by making sure that the difference between heights of left and right subtrees is 1.
 Red-Black trees maintain O(Log n) height by making sure that the number of Black nodes on every root to leaf paths are same and there are no adjacent red nodes.
 Balanced Binary Search trees are performance wise good as they provide O(log n) time for search, insert and delete.